We don’t cheerlead our country or engage in loud reverie, hundred gun salutes, or glorification of military endeavour.

 We tried hysterical flag-waving during the Vancouver Olympics; to the point that other countries started to bristle somewhat.
 Flag waving feels good, but it’s just not how we roll.

-Canadian patriotism is like a sixty -year marriage; although physical expressions of love may be few, its real strength lies in respectful sharing, tolerance, and peace.
+Canadian patriotism is like a sixty -year marriage; although physical expressions of love may be less frequent, its real strength lies in respectful sharing, tolerance, and peace.

 This Canada Day, may we all appreciate what Canadians so strongly and quietly share,